-We want kids to enjoy soccer, but with many rules, it can be confusing.
-Teach them the basics with the useful list, so they can enjoy the game.
+We want people to enjoy soccer, but with many rules, it can be confusing.
+Teach kids the basics with a useful list, so they can enjoy the game.

-What is a foul?
-When do we have a corner kick?
-Just a couple of the many questions kids have when they are starting out.
-I will take you through the basics and on to more advanced rules in a soccer game, which is easy for a kid to understand and for someone to tell them.
+I’ll take you through the basics and on to more advanced rules in a soccer game, which is easy for kids to understand and for someone to tell them.

 - The match is 90 minutes for adults